FAQ WHEN TRAVELING TO HONDURAS

 WILL MY CELL PHONE WORK IN HONDURAS?
 WHAT ABOUT INTERNET?

-Some US carries offer GSM roaming services in Honduras.
+Some US carriers offer GSM roaming services in Honduras.
+Many mobile carriers now offer free international texting as well.
 Please check with your provider.
 You can buy a local cell phone and prepaid minutes.
-Tigo, Claro and Digicel are among the cell companies in the country; there should be a kiosk at the airport.
+Tigo, Claro, and Digicel are among the cell companies in the country; there should be a kiosk at the airport.
 Wi-Fi is growing all over the country and the islands although connections vary greatly.
 Establishments may charge for usage.

 IS IT SAFE TO DRINK THE WATER & WHERE WILL I EAT ON THE MOUNTAIN?